July 14, 2016 Self-Study Action Committee Report and Implementation

 - Collecting and publishing progress reports

 I would like to acknowledge various offices for their work on existing initiatives that address a number of other recommendations in this report.
 Specifically:

 - Self-Study of Identity-Based Centers: Under the leadership of Associate Dean of Diversity, Inclusion, and Community Development Shá Duncan Smith, the self-study of identity-based centers that was initiated last academic year will continue to identify opportunities to support diverse groups of community members and promote cross-cultural collaboration and engagement for the entire Swarthmore Community.

-- Hidden Costs of Education: The Dean’s Office has identified increasing support for first-generation and low-income students as a top priority and will continue to implement these recommendations.
+- Hidden Costs of Education: The Student Affairs Division has identified increasing support for first-generation and low-income students as a top priority and will continue to implement these recommendations.

 - Promotion and Tenure Review: Under the supervision of the Committee on Promotion and Tenure and the Provost’s Office, each academic department is improving the clarity of its criteria pertaining to faculty promotion and tenure.